roshandathathri/roshandathathri.github.io/_pages/about.md

 # News

+* Our paper on [Bulk-Asynchronous Gluon system](https://roshandathathri.github.io/publication/2019-pact) for distributed and heterogeneous graph analytics was accepted to **PACT 2019**.
 * Our work on analyzing massive graph datasets using [Intel Optance DC Persistent Memory](https://arxiv.org/abs/1904.07162) is now on arxiv (Read about our work in the [SIGARCH blog](https://www.sigarch.org/using-intel-optane-dc-persistent-memory-for-in-memory-graph-analytics/)).
 * I presented our [Gluon substrate](https://roshandathathri.github.io/publication/2018-pldi) work at a mini-symposium in **SIAM CSE 2019**.
 * Our [Compiler for Fully-Homomorphic Neural-Network Inferencing (CHET)](https://roshandathathri.github.io/publication/2019-pldi) was accepted to **PLDI 2019**.